Circle actions on oriented manifolds with 3 fixed points: Further preliminaries: 12 dimension and 3 fixed points

 \begin{proof} By Proposition \ref{p42}, $a_1=b_1+c_1$, and $a_2=b_1+c_2$ or $a_2=b_2+c_1$.
 Hence $a_1$ is bigger than both $b_1$ and $c_1$, and $a_2$ bigger than $b_2$ or $c_2$.
 By Lemma \ref{l61}, $a_1^2+a_2^2+a_3^2=b_1^2+b_2^2+b_3^2=c_1^2+c_2^2+c_3^2$.
 Hence this lemma holds. \end{proof}

 In \cite{J3}, the author classified an $S^1$-manifold whose weights at the fixed points are the same.
-We include the proof as it is simple.
+We shall use this to obtain further results on the possibilities for $a_i$, $b_i$, $c_i$ in Proposition \ref{p41}, as in Lemma \ref{l64} below.

 \begin{theorem} \cite{J3} Let the circle act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
-Suppose that the weights at each fixed point are $\{a_1,\cdots,a_n\}$ for some positive integers $a_1,\cdots,a_n$.
+Suppose that the weights at each fixed point are $\{a_1,\cdots,a_n\}$ for each $a_i$ a positive integer.
 Then the number of fixed points $p$ with $\epsilon(p)=+1$ and that with $\epsilon(p)=-1$ are equal.
 In particular, the total number of fixed points is even and the signature of $M$ vanishes. \end{theorem}